ashleychontos/pySYD/README.md

 Written by Ashley Chontos.
 Developed by Ashley Chontos, Daniel Huber, and Maryum Sayeed.

-Please cite the [original publication](https://ui.adsabs.harvard.edu/abs/2009CoAst.160...74H/abstract) and the following DOI if you make use of this software in your work.
+Please cite [JOSS paper] as well as the [original publication](https://ui.adsabs.harvard.edu/abs/2009CoAst.160...74H/abstract) if you make use of this software in your work.
-[need to do]

 ## Documentation